xuminic/ezthumb/Readme.txt

 libraries are included.
 You don't need to download anything to build ezthumb.
 Just go to the ezthumb directory in MinGW console and type:

+$ ./configure
-make
+$ make

-it will build two execute files, ezthumb.exe for command line and the GUI frontend ezthumb_win.exe.
-You may need to use
+it will build two execute files, ezthumb.exe for command line and the GUI frontend EzthumbWin.exe.
+You will find the execute files and required DLLs under the folder "ezthumb-X.X.X-win32-bin"

-make install_win

-to collect all required DLL files into one directory for easy releasing.
 If you have Nullsoft Installer (NSIS) installed, you may use

 make release